Shihao-Yuan/SWD-HV-DFA/README.md

 - **Original authors**: HV‑INV project team (see headers in `HV.f90`)
 - **Modifications and API**: Shihao Yuan (`syuan@mines.edu`)

+### DISCLAIMER:
+This is a development build.
+The code is incomplete and may contain errors, unstable functionality, or placeholders.
+Contributions and feedback are welcome.

 ### Repository layout
 - `src/hvswdpy/`: Python package (wrapper)
 - `src/hvswdpy/_fortran/`: Fortran sources and f2py interface (`hvdfa.pyf`)